pivotal-cf/on-demand-service-broker-release/README.md

 # on-demand-service-broker-release
 A BOSH release for a [Cloud Foundry on-demand service broker](https://github.com/pivotal-cf/on-demand-service-broker).

-The broker deploys any service release on demand.
-One service instance corresponds to one BOSH deployment.
+The broker is a framework can be used to deploy any BOSH release on demand.
+One CF service instance corresponds to one BOSH deployment.

 ## User Documentation

 User documentation can be found [here](https://docs.pivotal.io/svc-sdk/odb).
+Documentation is targeted at service authors wishing to deploy their services on-demand and operators wanting to offer services on-demand.

 ## Development

-It must be used on a version of BOSH that supports global cloud config (246 or higher).
+ODB must be used on a version of BOSH that supports global cloud config (246 or higher).

 ### Dev / test tools
 * Ruby